Pokémon Red and Blue

 This game has a bugs page

 If you wanna be the very best, like no one ever was, these might be the games for you.

 Note: Like the Final Fantasy series, these games have a messy history when it comes to localization, the Pokémon games have seen some shit.
-As a result, this page covers the Japanese Red and Green, their re-release Blue, and the subsequent international localizations (also dubbed Red and Blue) that drew from the latter.
+As a result, this page covers the Japanese versions of Red and Green, their updated spinoff, Blue, and the subsequent international localizations (also dubbed Red and Blue) that drew from the latter.

 A wizard has turned you into a Wailmer.
 Is this awesome?
 YES / NO